nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+**Use case: Delete job**

+**MSS**

+1. User requests to list jobs
+2. TalentConnect shows a list of jobs
+3. User requests to delete a specific job in the list
+4. TalentConnect deletes the job and unmatches all contacts matched to the job
+5. TalentConnect returns an updated list of jobs and contacts along with a success message

+   Use case ends.

+**Extensions**

+* 2a.
+The job list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.
+     * 3a1.
+TalentConnect shows an error message.

+       Use case resumes at step 2

+**Use case: Delete company**

+**MSS**

+1. User requests to list companies
+2. TalentConnect shows a list of companies
+3. User requests to delete a specific company in the list
+4. TalentConnect deletes the company and deletes all jobs associated with the company
+5. TalentConnect returns an updated list of companies, jobs, and contacts along with a success message

+   Use case ends.

+**Extensions**

+* 2a.
+The company list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.
+    * 3a1.
+TalentConnect shows an error message.

+      Use case resumes at step 2

 **Use case: Screen a job listing**

 **MSS**

 1. User requests to list job listings
 2. TalentConnect shows a list of job listings
-3. User requests to screen all contact based on the requirements of a job listing
+3. User requests to screen all contacts based on the name of a job listing
-4. TalentConnect return a list of contacts that fits the job requirements
+4. TalentConnect returns a list of contacts that fits the job's name

     Use case ends.